MrMoose/CloudConnector/README.md

 }
 ```

-When using `ICloudStorage`, you can pass the tracer object into each
+When using `ICloudStorage`, you can pass the tracer object into each call
 to have storage implicitly trace.
-Just pass the object into the call.

 If your trace ID comes in by other means than SQS/Pubsub, you can explicitly
 create a trace object like this: